The faculty ombudsperson will:

 - workload issues

-The faculty ombudsperson offers a safe, neutral, non-judgmental place to present concerns and issues and will, to the extent possible, help faculty identify possible solutions and related university resources and processes.
+The faculty ombudsperson offers a safe, impartial, non-judgmental place to present concerns and issues and will, to the extent possible, help faculty identify possible solutions and related university resources and processes.
 The Office of Ombuds Services is an ideal place for discussing problems in the early stages of resolution and facilitating effective steps for resolution.

 Mollie Blackburn is a professor in the Department of Teaching and Learning at The Ohio State University.
 Her research focuses on literacy, language, and social change, with particular attention to LGBTQ+ youth and the teachers who serve them.
 She is the author of Interrupting Hate, the editor of Adventurous Thinking, among other co-authored and co-edited books.
 She has received NCTE’s LGBTQ+ Advocacy and Leadership Award; WILLA’s Inglis Award for work in gender, sexuality, sexual orientation, and young people; AERA’s Queer Studies SIG body of work award; and the Alan C. Purves Award for an article in the Research in the Teaching of English deemed rich with implications for classroom practice.
 She has also been recognized with The Ohio State University’s Alumni Award for Distinguished Teaching.